Pride (2014 film): Musical adaptation

-It was announced on October 3, 2022 that a musical adaptation of the movie is currently in development with Warchus directing the stage version.
+It was announced on 3 October 2022 that a musical adaptation of Pride is currently in development with Warchus directing the stage version.

-On April 29, 2025 it was announced that the musical will have its world premiere in the Dorfman Theatre at the Royal National Theatre in a co-production with Sherman Theatre as part of Indhu Rubasingham's inaugural season announcement.
+On 29 April 2025, it was announced that the musical will have its world premiere in the Dorfman Theatre at the Royal National Theatre, London, in a co-production with the Sherman Theatre, Cardiff, as part of Indhu Rubasingham's inaugural season announcement.
 The musical will be directed by Warchus, with book and lyrics by Beresford, with music by Christopher Nightingale, Josh Cohen and DJ Walde.
-The musical will open in spring 2026.
+The musical opened at the Sherman Theatre in March 2026.